 PATIENT SIMULATION LABORATORY

-Medical simulation is an immersive educational resource that is changing the face of education for all health care professionals
+Medical simulation is an immersive educational resource changing the face of education for all health care professionals

 The skill and commitment of numerous health professionals is required for optimal healthcare delivery in the United States.
 In many settings, improvements in patient outcomes and reduction of medical errors remain elusive.
 Alternative methods of educating students entering the health professions must be explored to ensure all health professionals embrace and deliver quality patient-centered care.

 The Interdisciplinary Health Care Delivery Laboratory’s mission is founded upon the University’s guiding principles of a commitment to “research, scholarship, and creative work” where real-world “impact” and “innovation” remain the central focus.Our working model fits well with the University’s vision where all students “demonstrate models of learning and discovery.”